khj1977/geometry_math/articles/simple-particle.md

 It would be said that it is close to real water since which has H-bonding with $H_2O$ melecular.
 The more particles, the more close to molecular and then, it make some of cells in micro mechanics or solid state physics and then, goes to equibrium.

 It might be interesting to see the effect of amplitude of gravity.
 If they goes to higher, it would be close to solid material.
-If not, it would be close to be liquid or air.
+If not, it would be close to be liquid or even air.